browserengineering/book/book/visual-effects.md

 Optimizing Surface Use
 ======================

+Ideally, new surfaces are only created when needed to perform non-standard blending.
+For example, up to this point in the book, we could draw the entire browser with only one surface.
+It's important to avoid creating surfaces unless necessary, because it'll use up a ton of memory on complex pages.

+As we'll see shortly, Skia also has canvas APIs for performing common operations like clipping and transform---for example, there is a `rotate` method that rotates the content on the screen.
+Once you call a method like that, all subsequent canvas commands are rotated, until you tell Skia to stop.
+The way to do that is with `save` and `restore`---you call `Save` before calling `rotate`, and `restore` after. `save` means "snapshot the current rotation, clip, etc. state of the canvas", and `restore` rolls back to the most recent snapshot.

+You've probably noticed that `restore` is used for both saving state and pushing layers---what gives?
+That's because there is a combined stack of layers and state in the Skia API.
+Transforms and clips sometimes do actually require new surfaces to implement correctly, so in fact when we use `save` it's actually just a shortcut for `saveLayer` that is often more efficient; if Skia thinks it needs to, it'll make a surface.
+The rule of thumb is: if you don't need a non-default blend mode, then you can use `save`, and you should always prefer `save` to `saveLayer`, all things being equal.

 Our browser now works correctly, but uses way too many surfaces.
 For example, for a single, no-effects-needed div with some text content, there are currently